fbpx

 FacebookTwitterWhatsApp

 El Nino rains are caused by the warming of the eastern and central equatorial Pacific Ocean.
-In the East African region the rains are expected to start in October and run all the way to December and in some places until February next year.
+In the East African region, the rains are expected to start in October and run all the way to December and in some places until February next year.
 These El Nino rains are expected to be stronger than the 1997-1998 El Nino rains.
 The government won’t help you if you have made your house a possible flooding zone.

 1. Open drains and keep ditches and other collection ways clear

 Clear all the drains around your house from all the plastic wraps, fruit peels, grass cuttings and silt.
-This will prevent of blockage when the water comes running in. you can have some of your neighbours help in clearing the drains in your area because if you only clear your section and they don’t do theirs then nothing fruitful will come from the effort.
+This will prevent blockage when the water comes running in.
+You can have some of your neighbours help in clearing the drains in your area because if you only clear your section and they don’t do theirs then nothing fruitful will come from the effort.
 If there are places with tall grass just clear them out to avoid mosquitoes from lurking around.

 2. Stack up on basic amenities

-With the rains it will be very hard to go for shopping any time you like.
+With the rain, it will be very hard to go for shopping any time you like.
 The solution here will be to stock up on basic amenities.
 Stock up on food, water and anything else that does not spoil easily.
 If you haven’t purchased mosquito nets do so because there will be numerous pools of water that will be breeding grounds for mosquitoes.

 3. Move to higher areas away from rivers and streams

-If you live next to a river, stream or a swamp, move away if you can.
+If you live next to a river, stream or swamp, move away if you can.
 There was a feature on people from Kibera who still live along the river and their houses were destroyed by the last rains but they do not have the ability to relocate.
 Those who can are willing but are first waiting for the rains to start.
 That’s not how that should be done.
 If you can move, now will be the time so you can complete building the house before the rains start.
-This is because with the quantity of rain expected the riverbanks will burst and the swamps will overflow and the water will find way into the settlements around there.
+This is because with the quantity of rain expected the riverbanks will burst and the swamps will overflow and the water will find its way into the settlements around there.

 4. Know the emergency numbers to call

 Save all the numbers that you would need in case of problems.
-Have numbers for Red Cross, the nearest hospital, your family members and any other authorities on speed dial.
+Have numbers for the Red Cross, the nearest hospital, your family members and any other authorities on speed dial.

 Red Cross contacts: +254 02 3950000